 Contributors YX, WT, ZW, YL, XG, BD and WL : designed and performed the experiments, analyzed and processed the data, drafted the manuscript.
 WT, ZW and YL: contributed to document collection, software processing, preparation of the 3D aneurysm model, disinfection and other preoperative preparations.
 BD and WL: participated in the surgery, revised the manuscript.
 YX and XG: participated in the surgery and the intraoperative evaluation.

-Funding This work was supported by Dalian Municipal Science and Technology Plan [Grant number: 2015E12SF165].
+Funding This work was supported by Dalian Municipal Science and Technology Plan [Grant number: 2015E12SF165], and supported by 81672968 National Natural Science Foundation of China.

 Competing interests None declared.